saharkhaled89/Learning-Journal/README.md

 # Learning-Journal
 # growth mindset people believe that their most basic abilities can be developed through dedication and hard work
-# To keep MYself in a growth mindset
+# To keep myself in a growth mindset

 1.Try different learning tactics